Yagotzirck/erad_ripper/README.md

 IrfanView (albeit without transparency), SLADE3, MtPaint, and possibly other image viewers I'm unaware of;
 if that's still a problem for you, Ken Silverman's PNGOUT is your friend :)

-As a last note, I couldn't find anything that associates pictures to its respective palette; if I were to take a guess,
+As a last note, I couldn't find anything that associates each picture to its respective palette; if I were to take a guess,
-it looks like the game uses a fixed palette + graphics combination for each mission set, which is the reason why you must select
-the palette manually at the beginning of the extraction process.
+it looks like the game uses a fixed palette + graphics combination for each mission set, which is the reason why you must select the palette manually at the beginning of the extraction process.
 As tedious as it may be, I couldn't come up with any other solution, sorry about that.